TuS Koblenz: TuS Koblenz

 In 1982, the club adopted the name TuS Koblenz, but the change did little to help their performance, as they lingered in the Verbandsliga Rheinland (V).
 The fortunes of the club improved with their ascent to the fourth division Oberliga Südwest (IV) in 1994 where they remained for a decade.
 An Oberliga Südwest championship in 2004 was followed by a quick ascent through the Regionalliga Süd (III) where a second-place finish in 2005–06 earned the club a spot in the 2.
 Bundesliga.
 Their 2006–07 campaign ended with TuS finishing ahead of expectations in 12th place, meriting an unexpected stay on the second level.

 Any hopes of further improvement ended in the late stages of the 2007–08 season when TuS was penalized by the deduction of eight points for not providing contracts for Marko Lomić and Branimir Bajić, turning a potential upper table finish into a lesser result.
 This was later reduced to six points for the actual season and three points for the following season 2008–09.

 The club suffered relegation from the 2.
 Bundesliga in 2009–10 and played for a season in the 3.
 Liga before withdrawing to the level below for financial reasons.

-In 2010 the player Michael Stahl turned into a legend of the Fans, because he made a goal from 61.5 metres in the DFB-Pokal against Hertha BSC.
+In 2010 the player Michael Stahl scored a goal from 61.5 metres in the DFB-Pokal against Hertha BSC.
+His goal was elected to ARD Goal Of The Year 2010.
 After the 2011–12 season in the Regionalliga West TuS became part of the new Regionalliga Südwest for the following year but was relegated from the league in 2015, dropping to the tier five Oberliga Rheinland-Pfalz/Saar.
 Koblenz won the Oberliga in 2015–16 and made an immediate return to the Regionalliga, but were relegated again at the end of the 2017–18 season.